residenttrickster/react-todo-mock-cc/README.md

     },
     body: JSON.stringify({})
 ```
-* When the todo is successfully created in the server, make sure it is also rendered in React.
-* Delete a todo.
-Make a DELETE request to http://localhost:3000/todos/:id
+* Delete a todo from the collection.
+BONUS: Make a DELETE request to http://localhost:3000/todos/:id
 Don't forget:
 ```
     method: "DELETE"
 ```
-* When the todo is successfully deleted, also remove from React.

 Here is a gif of what it's supposed to look: